kendy-hub/International_Debt-Data-Analysis./README.md

-#### **6. Find out which country is making the highest repayments, which could indicate strong financial management or a high debt burden requiring large repayments.**
+### 6.Find out which country is making the highest repayments, which could indicate strong financial management or a high debt burden requiring large repayments.
 - **SQL Query:**
   ```sql
   SELECT country, SUM(principal_repayment) AS total_repayment